Context

 - Training of participants in the creation of more productive and sustainable agricultural systems, notably through the creation of Farmer Field Schools where they learn ecological practices and Adaptation to Climate Change (ACC).

-- Donation of a seed capital of $150 to each family in order for them to start an economic activity in agriculture or another field of their choice.
+- Donation of seed capital of $180 to each family in order for them to start economic activity in agriculture or another field of their choice.

 - Accompaniment of families to develop, diversify and ensure the sustainability of their economic activities.